JoshCheek/burake/Readme.md

 ###Create your manifest

-Now you're good to go, just add your projects to the manifest, which is the file ~/.bundler_projects I do this by `cd`ing into the project root and typing `pwd >> ~/.bundler_projects` basically, each line is just a path to a project with that has an executable bin/rake.
+Now you just need to add your projects to the manifest, which is the file ~/.bundler_projects I do this by `cd`ing into the project root and typing `pwd >> ~/.bundler_projects` basically, each line is just a path to a project with that has an executable bin/rake.
+This is basically for security, we could just look for a bin/rake in any ancestor dirs, but there is risk associated with that.
+This should prevent you from running a rake that you didn't explicitly decide to.

 ###Make sure you're using binstubs